Harry Reid: Conservation legacy

+Reid was also the champion of the Southern Nevada Public Lands Management Act, 1998 legislation that has redirected more than $4 billion in proceeds from the sale of public lands in Nevada to conservation initiatives, environmentally sensitive land acquisitions, new parks and trails, and capital projects for federal land management agencies.

 Reid was criticized as one of the main culprits for the failure of the 2009 United Nations Climate Change Conference, as the Democrats' majority in Congress during that time had not been used to enact climate-protection legislation prior to the conference.

 In 2015, Reid received a lifetime achievement award from the League of Conservation Voters, and the following year he was honored by the Conservation Lands Foundation for "historic contributions to conservation."

 Criticism of Mitt Romney

 During the summer of 2012, Reid said in an interview with The Huffington Post that he had received information from an unidentified investor in Bain Capital that presumptive Republican presidential nominee Mitt Romney did not pay any taxes for 10 years.
 He repeated the accusation on the Senate floor on August 2, 2012.
 According to CBS News, Romney stated, "Let me also say, categorically, I have paid taxes every year – and a lot of taxes.
 So Harry is simply wrong."
 PolitiFact.com's Truth-O-Meter rated the accusation as "Pants on Fire!"
 The Washington Post's Fact Checker gave it "Four Pinnocchios".
-CBS reported that Romney had submitted 23 years of tax returns to the John McCain campaign in 2008, when he was being vetted for the vice presidential nomination.
+CBS reported that Romney had submitted 23 years of tax returns to the John McCain campaign in 2008, when he was being vetted for the vice-presidential nomination.
 McCain said, "[n]othing in these tax returns showed that he did not pay taxes."
 In a 2015 interview on the subject, Reid said "Romney didn't win, did he?"
 The following year, Reid called the attack "one of the best things I've ever done," while reiterating that Romney had not released his tax returns.
 In 2021, Reid stated in an interview that after the 2012 election he and Mitt Romney and their wives met privately and reconciled, with Reid concluding that "I admire Mitt Romney.
 I think he's a very very fine human being."